albogdano/handlebars-helper-mdpartial/README.md

 ## `{{eachPartial}}`

-Iterates over registered partials and passes their data to the context object.
+Iterates over a set of partials and adds their data to the context object.
 The set of partials can be filtered using blobbing patterns.
 It can be used inside other partials.